-Does the thought of running a virtual marathon, or any race, solo fill you with excitement or dread, or perhaps a bit of both?
+Does the thought of running a solo virtual race fill you with excitement or dread, or perhaps a bit of both?
 If you do, that’s understandable, but I do think it is worth trying, at least once!
 Below are some lessons and tips from my solo virtual marathon race, plus benefits and recommendations for when you decide to take one on (I think you should!).

 My 14th marathon – Grandma’s Marathon, was to take place on June 20th, but was understandably cancelled due to COVID-19.
 Fortunately, the folks at Grandma’s now have a virtual race, and I ran the 26.2 miles solo yesterday, on Mother’s Day morning.
 I had both excitement and some apprehension about running it solo, but was keen on putting my physical and mental strength to the test.

 First off, I did underestimate the mental toll of running a marathon completely alone.
 I’ve run many marathons without friends, but running it alone with no crowd support was a different matter altogether!

 In retrospect, I don’t regret it, I’m glad I ran it.
 HERE’S WHY: